Gustafson's law: In everyday computer systems

-Limitations
+Limits

 Some problems do not have fundamentally larger datasets.
 As an example, processing one data point per world citizen gets larger at only a few percent per year.
-The principal point of Gustafson's law is that such problems are not likely to be the most fruitful applications of parallelism.
+A key point of Gustafson's law is that such problems are not likely to be the most fruitful uses of parallelism.

 Algorithms with nonlinear runtimes may find it hard to take advantage of parallelism "exposed" by Gustafson's law.
 Snyder points out an $O(N^3)$ algorithm means that double the concurrency gives only about a 26% increase in problem size.
 Thus, while it may be possible to occupy vast concurrency, doing so may bring little advantage over the original, less concurrent solution—however in practice there have still been considerable improvements.

 Hill and Marty emphasize also that methods of speeding sequential execution are still needed, even for multicore machines.
 They point out that locally inefficient methods can be globally efficient when they reduce the sequential phase.
 Furthermore, Woo and Lee studied the implication of energy and power on future many-core processors based on Amdahl's law, showing that an asymmetric many-core processor can achieve the best possible energy efficiency by activating an optimal number of cores given the amount of parallelism is known prior to execution.

 Al-hayanni, Rafiev et al have developed novel speedup and energy consumption models based on a general representation of core heterogeneity, referred to as the normal form heterogeneity, that support a wide range of heterogeneous many-core architectures.
 These modelling methods aim to predict system power efficiency and performance ranges, and facilitates research and development at the hardware and system software levels.